Assembly Configurations

 The active row is indicated by a blue bar to the left of the row.

-- To configure a parameter value for the indicated row, click .
+- To configure an input value for the indicated row, click .

-- Select the Mate, instance or pattern that contains the parameter (click it in the Assembly list) and select the parameter in the dialog that opens (shown below outlined in red).
-The parameter is then outlined with a broken yellow line and a new column is created for that parameter in the table (shown below, in the Configuration panel, to the left of the red arrow).
+- Select the Mate, instance or pattern that contains the input (click it in the Assembly list) and select the input in the dialog that opens (shown below outlined in red).
+The input is then outlined with a broken yellow line and a new column is created for that input in the table (shown below, in the Configuration panel, to the left of the red arrow).

 The column name defaults to the name of the entity selected (as a top-level heading) plus the field name (as the subordinate-level heading), in this case Box <1> is the entity selected, and the field names have been changed to 2 x 2 and Long by the user.

-- To edit a configured instance of the parameter:
+- To edit a configured instance of the input:

-- If the parameter is an entered value, click on the row in the table and enter a new value.
+- If the input is an entered value, click on the row in the table and enter a new value.

-- If the parameter is a selection in a dialog, double-click the row in the table to open the feature dialog.
+- If the input is a selection in a dialog, double-click the row in the table to open the feature dialog.

 The appropriate field in the feature dialog is highlighted in blue.
-Make your selection on the model or in the Instances lists for this parameter.
+Make your selection on the model or in the Instances lists for this input .

 - When finished defining the configurations, click the Done button in the orange message at the top of the window, or close the dialog box.